 For the first 30 days of Mona’s life, her mother cooked and ate chicken soup made with a whole chicken.
 That’s 30 chickens.
-Her mother recalls always feeling famished and ate the a whole chicken, every day, with ease.
+Her mother recalls always feeling famished and would consume the entire chicken soup, every day, with ease.
 Her mother believed that this protein rich meal contributed to an abundant milk supply.

 Fast forward to Mona delivering twins and her mother arranging for a Taiwanese private chef (and ex nurse) to make and deliver 3 meals a day for the first 30 days postpartum.